mintygral/mintygral/README.md

 ### Hi my name is medha 👋

-computer engineering @ purdue
+- 📚 computer engineering @ purdue
+- ⚡ chip design @ purdue STARS 2024

-i code sometimes
+- 💻 i code sometimes

-i'll add more stuff i promise
+- 🌱 i'll add more stuff i promise
 <!--
 **mintygral/mintygral** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.